maximsmol/SublimeThemingIsTooHard/elements.md

 Text field | Open `Find dialog` element; look at the text field at the bottom Tooltip | Open `Find dialog` element; for a couple of seconds mouse over any of the buttons with icons on the left of `Find dialog` element

-Some groups of elements are affected by a lot of different properties
+Some groups of elements are affected by a lot of different customizations:

 Element groups | Contents
 -------------- | --------